DarthPhonsus/seadbois/README.md

 * Receive information from SeaD Admins and disseminate to their teammates.
 * Make sure their team is informed of rules, so they can behave accordingly in-lobby and in-game.

-# IV.
-Scheduling
+# V. Scheduling

 * SeaD Admins will be in charge of scheduling and coordinating with all team captains.
 * All games should be played as soon as possible once the opposing team is ready.
 * Teams will only have a 10 minute grace period between their serieses.
 Unless they're waiting for their opponents to finish their respective tournament matches.

 # VI.
-Lobbies & In-Game Rules
+In-game and Lobby Rules
 * If an admin is unavailable, one of the team captains will be assigned to create their respective lobby.
 * No coaches or non-observers are allowed in the lobby.
 * Only exception is if an admin is hosting a ticketed lobby for you.